Inspector Gadget and the Circus of Fear

-Inspector Gadget and the Circus of Fear is a video game based on the television show of the same name.
+Inspector Gadget and the Circus of Fear is a video game based on the television series Inspector Gadget.

 Plot

 When the International Circus comes to town, a mysterious series of disappearances begin, and Inspector Gadget is called into help.
 Once his involvement is discovered, Penny and Brain are kidnapped, making Gadget's task bigger.
 He must get through each side-scrolling level, avoiding the meanies by jumping on them to reach the final target.
 There are many holes which lead to different sections of levels.
 The C64 version adds an icon system allowing players to collect and use their gadgets.